 We design, develop and supply a portfolio of products that address two main markets, mobile storage and mobile communications.
-The following is a brief description of each of our markets.
+In the mobile storage market we provide products for both the embedded storage and the removable storage market segments.
+The following is a brief description of each of our markets and key products.

-Mobile Storage Products
+Mobile Storage Market